paper-cat/Sentence-Classifications/README.md

 3. dataset:
 - nsmc : Naver Sentiment Movie Corpus by Lucy Park
+- imdb : Famous IMDB dataset

+4. parameters in default parameter.
 ---

+(working on...)
 You Can Use Your own datasets by edit config file as YAML
 1. Edit train_file_path to train file
-2. Choose train data type (txt, xlsx, ...)
+2. Choose model, mode, dataset type
-3. Choose model type
-4. Tune Hyper parameters
+3. Tune Hyper parameters